butlerd120/Mycode/README.md

 # Mycode
 Learning to track my code
-A Novice to Coding looking to learn Python for Network automation extremely excited to begin
+I am a novice to coding, looking to learning Python for network automation.
+Extremely excited to begin